EmuDeck/emudeck.github.io/docs/emulators/steamos/model-2-emulator.md

 {{ read_csv('model-2-emulator-hotkeys.csv') }}

-The Model 2 Emulator also comes with a `EmuDeck - Steam Deck Light Gun Controls` intended to be used with light gun games.
+The Model 2 Emulator also comes with a `EmuDeck - Steam Deck Light Gun Controls` profile intended to be used with light gun games.
 To use this profile, apply it manually.
 For instructions, see [How to Select a Steam Input Profile](../../controls-and-hotkeys/steamos/hotkeys.md#how-to-select-a-steam-input-profile).

+`EmuDeck - Steam Deck Light Gun Controls`:

+* Left Trackpad - Mouse and Right Click on Click
+* Right Trackpad - Mouse and Left Click on Click, Mouse sensitivity increased to 200%
+* R2 - Left Click
+* L2 - Right Click

 ***